Quick link to GitHub repository

 And here’s what it actually looks like on my workbench.

 You can see to the left the first two sensor track sections with a PORTRAM “test article”.
 The three Arduino Micros with the colorful USB cables are the sensor nodes, with node 0 to the front.
 Node 0 is connected to the two sensors on its channels 0 and 1.
-The two wooden cases contain Arduino Unos; the one with its own protoboard is the sensor controller, and the other is acting as the central processor, handling the role of I2C master.
+The two wooden cases contain Arduino Unos; the one with its own protoboard is the sensor controller, and the other is acting as the central controller.
 (The wooden cases are a Pocket Case and Pocket Case Plus from MakerShed; sadly, both appear to be discontinued items now.
-I’m glad I stocked up a few weeks ago when I had the chance.)
+I’m glad I stocked up when they were still available.)

 Below are diagrams of the track sensor network, first in the workspace edition using Arduino Unos and Micros, and then in the planned configuration using Adafruit Pro Trinket 5v boards as a sensor controller with sensor nodes.